Sky Cable Corporation

 Sky Cable Corporation, doing business as Sky, is a Filipino telecommunications company based in Diliman, Quezon City.
-A subsidiary of the media conglomerate ABS-CBN, the company offers broadband, cable and satellite television services under the Sky Cable and Sky Direct brands.
+It is a subsidiary of the media conglomerate ABS-CBN Corporation, it offers broadband internet, cable television and internet protocol television services under the Sky TruFiber, Sky Cable and Sky TV brands.
 The company was founded on June 6, 1990 by Benpres Holdings Corporation (now Lopez Holdings Corporation) as Central CATV, Inc.